chinapedia/wikipedia.abstract.en/Page/Flag.md

 War flags

-Ensign_of_the_Royal_Air_Force.svg's Royal Air Force, the Ensign of the RAF displays the RAF roundel that is also displayed on the fusalage and wings of British warplanes.]]
+'s Royal Air Force, the Ensign of the RAF displays the RAF roundel that is also displayed on the fusalage and wings of British warplanes.]]

 Several countries, including the British Army and the Royal Navy (White Ensign) of the United Kingdom (Great Britain) and the Soviet Union have had unique flags flown by their armed forces separately, rather than the national flag.